A Survey on the Local Divisor Technique: Factorization forests

-The height of a factorization forest $d$ is the supremum of $\set{h(w)}{w\in A^*}$.
-The famous Factorization Forest Theorem of Simon says that every homomorphism $f : A^* \to M$ has a factorization forest of height $\Oh(\abs{M})$, see \cite{sim90}.
+Let us say that $d$ is \emph{optimal} if the for each word $w$ with length $\abs{w} \geq 2$ the height $d(w)$ is minimal.
+A famous theorem of Simon says that every homomorphism $\varphi : A^* \to M$ has an optimal factorization forest of height $\Oh(\abs{M})$.
 The original proof of Simon was rather technical.
-A simplified proof with a worse bound based on the Krohn-Rhodes decomposition was found by Simon in~\cite{sim92}.
-Later, improved bounds were found using Green's relations \cite{boj09,ChaLeu04,Colcombet07,Colcombet11,kuf08mfcs}.
-However, in many cases it is enough to know that there is a factorization forest of bounded height, but the actual bound is not important.
-Based on local divisors, we give a new proof for the existence of such a bound.
+A simplified proof with a worse bound based on the Krohn-Rhodes decomposition was found by Simon in \cite{sim92}.
+Later improved bounds were found using Green's relations \cite{ChaLeu04,kuf08mfcs}.
+However, in many cases it is enough to know that there is a factorization forest of bounded height but the actual bound is not used.
+Moreover, the hard part in the proof usually is when the underlying monoid is aperiodic.
+So, it might be a good idea to base a proof upon local divisors.
+As we see now, it works:

 \begin{theorem}[Simon] Let $M$ be a finite monoid.
-There is a constant $h(\abs M)$ such that every homomorphism $f : A^* \to M$ has a factorization forest of height at most $h(\abs M)$. \end{theorem}
+There is a constant $h(\abs M)$ such that every homomorphism $\varphi : A^* \to M$ has a factorization forest of height at most $h(\abs M)$. \end{theorem}

-We give the proof of Theorem~\ref{thm:factfor} at the end of this section.
+\begin{proof} Let $\varphi : A^* \to M$ be a homomorphism.
+The first thing we observe is that we may assume $\abs{A} \leq \abs{M}$, because if different letters are mapped to the same element in $M$ we can identify these letters without changing the height.
+Thus, actually we may assume that $A$ is a subset of $M$ and $\varphi$ is induced by this inclusion.

 The case where $M$ is a finite group $G$ is rather simple and nicely exposed in \cite{ChaLeu04}.
 For convenience we repeat the argument.
+Let $g_1 \cdots g_n$ be a (long) word of group elements.
+The basic idea is to perform an induction on the size of the \emph{prefix set} which is defined by